Guaranteed Departure (minimum 2 persons)

 5. THE DEAD SEA MAY BE THE BIGGEST FREE SPA ON EARTH

 The high salt and mineral content of the Dead Sea mean that this body of water has powerful healing properties.
-It’s a popular destination for treating skin problems such as acne, psoriasis and cellulite, as well as muscle ache and arthritis.
+It’s a popular destination for treating skin problems such as acne, psoriasis, and cellulite, as well as muscle aches and arthritis.

 The Dead Sea is, therefore, the biggest free spa on Earth, drawing both tourists and locals alike.
 However, if you want to indulge further, you’ll find plenty of treatments at the hotels and spas along its shores.